NoetherEmmy/intransigentms-scripts/coding-guidelines-js.md

     ```

 + Wherever `console.log();` or Java's `System.out.println();` would be used, use `print();` instead; this is for debugging purposes only.
-+ Prefer using `switch` statements over chains of `if`/`else if`/`else`.
++ As stated above, `switch` cases **must** be wrapped with curly braces whenever one or more variables are **declared** inside of the case.
+Nashorn will throw a nasty error and refuse to run the script if you don't do this.
-+ When writing NPC scripts, the `action()` function as well as any other functions that need to access the player should start with the statement `const p = cm.getPlayer();` so that `getPlayer()` no longer has to be called again, and the player can simply be referenced as `p` throughout.
++ When writing NPC scripts, the `action()` function as well as any other functions that need to access the player should (in cases where the player object is accessed) start with the statement `const p = cm.getPlayer();` so that `getPlayer()` no longer has to be called again, and the player can simply be referenced as `p` throughout.
-    - This also applies ot other scripts, if the corresponding player is accessed often.
+    - This also applies to other scripts, if the corresponding player is accessed often.
 + Avoid using explicit loops (`for`, `while`) and temporary variables (e.g. `let i = 0;`, `const objectsCollectedInLoop = [];`).
 Prefer to use `Array` methods like `.forEach()` `.map()`, `.filter()`, `.reduce()`, `.reduceRight()`, `.every()`, etc. instead, unless explicit loops are necessary or these methods are problematic in the specific case in question.
     - When dealing with collections directly from native Java, the same  rule applies, but with the `Iterable#forEach` method and with `Stream` methods.
+Alternatively, Java collections can be converted to native JavaScript objects using the global `jsArray` function (see intransigentms-utils-docs.md).
-+ Don't pass numbers to Java methods that accept integral types (`int`, `long`, `short`, `byte`) unless you can guarantee that the number will always be integral; this often means using `Math.floor`, `Math.ceil`, or `Math.round`, as appropriate.
++ Don't pass numbers to Java methods that accept integral types (`int`, `long`, `short`, `byte`) unless you can guarantee that the number will always be integral; this often means using `Math.floor`, `Math.ceil`, `Math.round`, or `Math.trunc`, as appropriate.
-+ Explicitly throwing exceptions should be rare in script code, and when it is done, should have a string detailing a description of the exception passed in to the constructor:
++ Explicitly throwing exceptions should be rare in script code, and when it **is** done, should have a string detailing a description of the exception passed in to the constructor:

     ```javascript
     throw new RuntimeError("This very specific bad thing happened at runtime!");
     ```

 + Do not ignore caught exceptions unless there is an explicit and **controlled** reason for doing so.
+    - In the case that you **do** do this, name the caught exception `andIgnore`:

+        ```javascript
+        try {
+            foo();
+        } catch (andIgnore) {
+        }
+        ```

 + Avoid extensively manipulating or creating new instances of Java `Collection`s.
 Instead, either use encapsulated methods (thus not having to work with the `Collection`s at all), or convert them to native Javascript collections, e.g.:

     ```javascript